Diet & Weight Loss

 Don’t forget the basics

 “Make sure your diet both during and after the holidays is adequate in protein, fruits, veggies, and water,” says Darin Hulslander, CSCS, a Chicago-based personal trainer and nutritionist.
 “One of the hardest things after the holidays is to start eating less again since we are now used to feeling ‘stuffed.’
 Eating closer to 80 percent of your food to begin taking yourself back down to normal.”

-Since the holidays are so busy, it's important to carve out time to exercise, advises Hulslander.
-Even if it's just a 20-minute sweat session, you are more likely to do it if it's on your calendar, he says.
-Steal the secrets of these women who work out every day.
+Since the holidays are so busy, it’s important to carve out time to exercise, advises Hulslander.
+Even if it’s just a 20-minute sweat session, you are more likely to do it if it’s on your calendar, he says.
+Steal these secrets of women who work out every day.

 Higher intensity training during the holidays can keep bloat in check.
 “A mix of intervals and strength training will better help you shed those holiday pounds,” Hulslander says.
 “Make sure you’re getting a healthy dose of both.”

-Food choices can take a toll on your body and so can party hopping, especially when it means you're not getting enough shut eye.
-Scott Kahan, MD, the director of the National Center for Weight and Wellness in the District of Columbia, told the Washington Post, "Exercise, nutrition, sleep, and reducing stress are all important factors in reducing belly fat in particular and improving general health," Kahan says.
-"I can't prioritize them, but small changes in one or several of the categories can make a big difference."
-Consider these tips to lose weight while you sleep.
+Food choices can take a toll on your body and so can party hopping, especially when it means you’re not getting enough shut eye.
+Scott Kahan, MD, the director of the National Center for Weight and Wellness in the District of Columbia, told the Washington Post, “Exercise, nutrition, sleep, and reducing stress are all important factors in reducing belly fat in particular and improving general health,” Kahan says.
+“I can’t prioritize them, but small changes in one or several of the categories can make a big difference.”
+Don’t miss these other 20 ways to beat post-holiday weight gain.